15 seconds – that’s all you need

 The sermon today is about containing the flames.
 Recognizing limits.
 Respecting boundaries.
 Without recognizing limits, respecting boundaries and containing the impulse energy, we have problems.
 Even big ones.

 In the Gospel for today, Pentecost Sunday, Jesus announces limits that we would do well to acknowledge.
 “I still have many things to say to you,” he tells his disciples.
 “But you cannot bear them now” (John 15:12).
-To curb our insatiable desire to know it all now, straight up.
+To curb our insatiable desire to know it all now.
 The limits of knowing everything.
 The limits of our capacity to understand the whole truth all at once.
 Can we live with that?
-Can we live positively in that state of unknowing?
+Can we live positively in that state of constant unknowing?

-What Jesus points to in this Holy Spirit season of the church is our transformation, our growth.
+What Jesus points to in this Holy Spirit season of the church is our transformation, our growth in the Spirit.
 And this transformation is not a one-time-event that happens on the surface of things.
 It is an ongoing process, a deepening journey regardless of our age and life experience.
 We never stop learning.
-We never stop realizing we don’t know it all.
+We never stop realizing that we don’t know it all.

 One of my favourite activities year-round but in the summer I can take it outside, is lighting a small flame.
 Inside, it’s candles.
 Outside, it’s in a fire pit.
 But fire pits have a circle of stones or a steel wheel drum encasing, encircling and holding the otherwise dangerous fire.

-Contrary to what we might think, circular motion brings together opposite points.
+I’ve never thought about it this way, but circular motion actually brings together opposite points.
 Perpetually.
 Difference is not something to avoid or deny in striving for unity, for harmony.
-The unity, the oneness, of which Jesus prayed for his disciples in the Gospel last week (John 17: 11), is not a melting pot where distinctions are erased.
-It’s quite the opposite.
+The unity, the oneness, of which Jesus prayed for his disciples in the Gospel last week (John 17: 11), is not a melting pot where distinctions are suppressed or erased.
+The truth is quite the opposite.

-Two wildflowers growing in the northeast at this time of year illustrate the value of difference.
+Two wildflowers growing at this time of year illustrate the value of difference.
 Canada Goldenrod and New England Aster grow together.
 Especially when the soil is damp enough, neither normally grows alone in the fields (W. Kimmerer, 2015, p.
 40).
 The gold of goldenrod and the deep royal purple of aster, together.
-Alone, according to botanist, scientist and writer Robin Wall Kimmerer, each is a “botanical superlative” (p.
+According to botanist, scientist and writer Robin Wall Kimmerer, each by itself is a “botanical superlative” (p.
 41).
 Together, however, the visual effect is stunning.
 Purple and gold.

 Why do they stand beside each other when they could grow alone?
 A random event that just happens to be beautiful?
 But Einstein himself, the consummate scientist, said that “God doesn’t play dice with the universe.”